Loading...

 Griffon Rate

-Undergraduate students who are US citizens from Arkansas, Arizona, California, Colorado, Florida, Illinois, Iowa, Kansas, Kentucky, Mississippi, Nebraska, Nevada, New Mexico, Oklahoma, South Dakota, Tennessee, Texas, and Wyoming may qualify for admission to Missouri Western State University under the Griffon Rate and be eligible to pay the equivalent of in-state tuition.
-In accordance with the University housing policy, entering first-year students, as classified by the Office of Admissions, must reside in university-operated residence halls for their first two semesters to receive the Griffon Rate Waiver beginning fall of 2024.
+Undergraduate students who are US citizens from Arkansas, Arizona, California, Colorado, Florida, Illinois, Iowa, Kansas, Kentucky, Mississippi, Nebraska, Nevada, New Mexico, Oklahoma, South Dakota, Tennessee, Texas, and Wyoming may qualify for admission to Missouri Western State University under the Griffon Rate and be eligible to pay the equivalent of in-state tuition for undergraduate level coursework.
+In accordance with the University housing policy, entering first-year students, as classified by the Office of Admissions, must reside in university-operated residence halls for their first two semesters to receive the Griffon Rate Waiver.
 More Information.

 Midwest Student Exchange (Partial Out-Of-State Tuition Waiver)

 This program was established by the Midwestern Higher Education Commission to increase interstate educational opportunities for students of its member states.
 The program allows residents of Indiana, Kansas, Minnesota, Nebraska, North Dakota, Ohio and Wisconsin to enroll in specific designated programs at reduced tuition rates.
 Through MSEP, Missouri Western will charge eligible undergraduate students no more than 150% of the in-state, on-campus tuition rate for specific programs.
+Midwest Student Exchange only applies toward undergraduate level coursework.
 To qualify for the program: First-time freshman must have earned a minimum GPA of 3.0 for all high school coursework; transfer students must have earned a 3.0 GPA for all college level coursework.
 Recipients must maintain a 2.0 GPA for renewal.
 This award may not be combined with the Griffon Rate Waiver.

 Application Procedures: Awarded automatically to qualified students